-The notice is served by the court bailiff on the defendant in its actual residence, including a copy of the document according to which the enforcement is sought and a request that the defendant undertakes the necessary action; ie, payment of the debt if it is an amount of money, performing specific work if it is for the performance of work, or delivering a particular item if the judgment is to deliver it.
+The notice is served by the court bailiff on the defendant at their actual residence, including a copy of the document based on which the enforcement is sought and a request that the defendant undertakes the necessary action.
+This could include paying the debt, performing specific work, or delivering a particular item.